Screenshot 365

 What is the cost of goods sold?

 Cost of goods sold is the total direct costs associated with producing the goods that you sell at your company.
-So we're talking about both the cost of the raw materials and direct labor costs directly used to create the good.
+This includes the cost of raw materials and direct labor costs directly used to create the goods.
+These are considered variable costs because they fluctuate based on production levels.

 Now, this doesn't, however, include indirect expenses like distribution costs or the cost of the technology used (like POS hardware and POS software) to sell this item.
 These are considered overhead costs.